rpm-software-management/rpm/docs/manual/spec.md

-RPM_PACKAGE_VERSION | Rpm version of the source package RPM_PACKAGE_RELEASE | Rpm release of the source package RPM_SOURCE_DIR      | The source directory of the package
+RPM_PACKAGE_VERSION | Rpm version of the source package RPM_PACKAGE_RELEASE | Rpm release of the source package RPM_SOURCE_DIR      | The source directory of the package RPM_SPECPARTS_DIR   | The directory of dynamically generated spec parts

 ### %prep